sunjianxin/sunjianxin.github.io/_projects/9_project.md

 ---
 layout: page
-title: Full stack website for tgsounder scanning, visualizing results and download collected data.
+title: Full stack website for tgsounder scanning.
 description: AngularJS front-end.
-Flask back-end with MQTT real time communication protocol (AngularJS, WebGL, Three.js, Flask, MQTT)
+Flask back-end with MQTT real time communication protocol.
+(AngularJS, WebGL, Three.js, Flask, MQTT)
 img: assets/img/pddd.png
 importance: 10
 category: work
 ---

 This is a full stack website demostrating the real-time tgsounder scanning of IOT application between two tgsounder nodes.
+Results can be visualized in real time.
+Raw data collected can be downloaded local machine for fugure analysis.
 The front-end is build in AngularJS framework using Typescript real time configureation, operation, and result visualization.
 The Back-end is on Flask python framework incharge of data communication through MQTT protocol.
 REST APIs is host on Heroku cloud application platform.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">